joefearnley/highfashion/README.md

-High Fashion Log (all new for girls!)
+Highfashion Log (all new for girls!)
 (From Blammo!)
 ==========

-High Fashion Log is server for logging messages remotely via HTTP.
-It consists of a REST API and a web-based UI if you configure it accordingly.
+Highfashion is a server for logging messages remotely via HTTP.
+It consists of a REST API and a web UI if configured accordingly.

 Dependencies
 -----------
 I'm not sure.
-I starting building this a while ago and started with Flask via pip as I think it installs most of these pacakges.
+I starting building this a while ago and started with Flask via pip as I think it installs most the pacakges below.
 Here is my pip freeze output for the virtual environment I used for development:

     Flask==0.9